nazariy17/task_1_shoppinp_cart_ios/README.md

 I decided to build simple UI based on UI Collections and Table View with Popups.
 The approach is to use visual recognition capabilities of human eyes, so we need to use icons and images whenever it applies.
 Some animation was used to create "fluid" effect and to enrich the user experience.
 Attention to the details is very important!
-I used R3PI colors and I have support for multi devices, although, I recommend to use with 6.
 If I could give more time to it I would do it perfect for all iPhones and iPad would have separate design for bigger screen